wp-plugins/oik-nivo-slider/readme.txt

 `[nivo
   theme="default|bar|dark|light|oik|orman|pascal|default271|oik271 - Theme for the slideshow"
-  link="y|n - Link the images to the target post/page"
-  caption="y|n - Display the image title as the caption" ribbon="y|n - Display the ribbon, if the theme supports it (version 271 only)" thumbnail="full|thumbnail|medium|large|nnn|wxh - image size"
+  link="y|n|file - Link the images to the target post/page or media file" caption="y|n - Display the image title as the caption" ribbon="y|n - Display the ribbon, if the theme supports it (version 271 only)" thumbnail="full|thumbnail|medium|large|nnn|wxh - image size"